stuh84/ccie-rs-notes/eigrp-shortnotes.md

 * Routing info
 * Unicast or multicast
-* New adj buildup is unicast, unless multiple neighbours on one int in short time (multicast)
+* New adj buildup is unicast, unless multiple neighbors on one int in short time (multicast)
 * Post full sync, m'cast
-* If no ack from update, unicast to unresponsive neighbour
+* If no ack from update, unicast to unresponsive neighbor
-* Always unicast on p2p and static neighbours
+* Always unicast on p2p and static neighbors
 * Reliable delivery
 * Opcode 1